 Porcelain is also the most attractive restoration material.
 Metal fillings are obvious, and when metal amalgam fillings oxidize and turn black they can look as bad as having big cavities in your teeth.
-Composite resin fillings are similar in color to your natural teeth, and can be polished to mimic the luster to tooth enamel.
+Composite resin fillings are similar in color to your natural teeth and can be polished to mimic the luster of tooth enamel.
 But they can stain over time, and they will lose their luster as they are worn down.
 Porcelain fillings look almost identical to tooth enamel in color and luster, and with the labs we use–which are certified in biomimetic principles–they can be given natural shapes, something that is hard to achieve with composite fillings.

 Porcelain is more durable than resin.
-That means it is better suited to withstand the years of impact caused by biting and chewing.
+That means it is better suited to withstand the years of the impact caused by biting and chewing.
 Some studies of porcelain fillings show that they have the lowest failure rates of any materials over the long term.

 Drawbacks of Porcelain Inlays and Onlays

 Porcelain inlays and onlays do have some limitations.
 First, they are more expensive than other types of fillings.
 However, that’s only the immediate cost.
 The long-term cost is more comparable because inlays and onlays do not need as much replacing or additional work over time.

 Also, porcelain inlays and onlays require a second visit to be fitted.
 During the first visit, your tooth will be prepared to receive the filling, and we will take impressions of your teeth.